Doolandella, Queensland: Geography

-Doolandella is 20.7 km south-west of the Brisbane central business district.
+Doolandella is 20.7 km south-west by road from the Brisbane CBD.
 Blunder Creek forms the eastern and southern boundaries of the suburb.

 The suburb has access to the Ipswich Motorway via Blunder Road as well as the Logan Motorway to the south.

+The land use is almost entirely residential.

 History

 Doolandella was declared as an official suburb in 1976.
 The name Doolandella, or Dulandella as expressed by Aboriginal Australians, is a Yuggera word referring to the Geebung tree, a broad leaved shrub with yellow fruit which grows in the area.

-In 2004, a total of 70 houses with a population of 255 was recorded in the suburb.